Thomas Anthony Dooley III: Importance and legacy

+The Dr. Tom Dooley Foundation has an endowed scholarship at the St. Louis University Medical School intended "to inspire students to follow the footsteps of Dr. Tom Dooley."
 Dooley is memorialized at the University of Notre Dame's Grotto of Our Lady, with a statue as well as an engraved copy of a letter he wrote to former Notre Dame president Ted Hesburgh.